Archer strikes out 10, Rays hit 3 HRs in 10-4 win vs Astros

 Wins have been hard to come by for Chris Archer this season.
 Strikeouts have not.

-Archer fanned 10 batters in seven innings, Corey Dickerson hit a three-run homer and the Tampa Bay Rays beat the Houston Astros 10-4 on Sunday.
+Archer struck out 10 batters in seven innings, Corey Dickerson hit a three-run homer and Tampa Bay beat Houston 10-4 on Sunday.

 “I just felt really good overall today,” Archer said.
 “Last time I threw, obviously I felt pretty good.
 They’re a good, young team, so it’s really fun to go out there and duke it out with them.
 Today we ended up on the right side of it.”